PhilipMcGaw/kicad_template_common/README.md

     ~*" > .gitignore
     git add .gitignore\
     git commit -a -m "Setup common libraries for my Kicad project."

+If you want a slightly easier path… you can make use of my [kicad template](https://github.com/PhilipMcGaw/kicad_template); navigate to the KiCad documents folder:

+  * Mac: ''~/Documents/KiCad/7.0/template/''
+  * Windows:
+  * Linux:

+git clone ssh git@github.com/PhilipMcGaw/kicad_template

 <!---
 If reading this with a text editor, remove prefixing spaces before entering commands: